DesignThinkers 2018 Branding by Zulu Alpha Kilo

-We caught up with Ryan Booth RGD, Creative Director at Zulu Alpha Kilo, to reflect back on their branding for DesignThinkers 2018, "Speak the Truth".
+Ryan Booth RGD, Creative Director at Zulu Alpha Kilo, reflects on the branding for DesignThinkers 2018, "Speak the Truth".

 What did taking on the DesignThinkers conference branding mean to you and your team at the time?